All About Wasps: Pest Library

 first weeks after the eggs hatch, wasp larvae emerge to feed on dead insects provided

 to the larvae by stinging female workers.
-Next, larvae enter the pupae stage in which

-of a wasp colony occurs during late summer to early fall.
-At this time, the colony
+The largest population of a wasp colony occurs during late summer to early fall.
+At this time, the colony produces a reproductive generation of males and females.
+Shortly after mating, males die, while the remainder of the colony dies off over subsequent weeks as temperatures decrease.

-decrease.
 Queens (fertilized females) overwinter and, when spring arrives, will lay the

 eggs that begin a new colony for that season.
-Queens prefer to hibernate in low traffic
+Queens prefer to hibernate in low-traffic

 areas of homes and structures, such as attics, outbuildings, or other storage spaces